 "Well, by tradition we are educated to believe the cause of bilious fever is engorgement of the stomach.
-However, we believe the vermiform appendix has much to do with the metastasis in the diathesis, which often forms fibroid tumors."
+However, we believe the vermiform appendix has much to do with the metastasis in the diathesis, which often forms fibroid tumors.

-"Stop that stuff!" said the Judge, "or I will have you put on bread and water for ninety days for contempt at court.
+"Stop that stuff!" said the Judge, "or I will have you put on bread and water for ninety days for contempt of court.
 Who wants to hear that lingo of words?
-I want you to tell me how many victories can you show on the side of 'Remedies versus Disease.'
-You will be held strictly to victories; not suppose-so's and perhaps's, but such cases as you have known and cured by any method.
-You may give ten cases drugged, and ten not drugged; all about the same age, sex, and all having the same kind of disease, of the same seasons of the year, with the same care.
+I want you to tell me how many victories you can show on the side of Remedies versus Disease.'
+You will be held strictly to victories; not supposeso's and perhaps's, but such cases as you have known and cured by any method.
+You may give ten cases drugged, and ten not drugged; all about the same age, sex, and all having the same kind of disease, in the same season of the year, and with the same care.
 This court demands truth and will have it.
-The penalty for false statement is twenty-one years, buck-saw, and whip each seven P.M. that you have not sawed one cord of wood twice in two."
+The penalty for false statement is twenty-one years, buck-saw, and whip each seven p. m. that you have not sawed one cord of wood twice in two. "